 Nick Clark LPC

-Nick received his MA in Professional and Mental Health Counseling from Webster University in St. Louis, Missouri, in 2011.
-He has been practicing with children, adolescents, families, and adults as a therapist for the last five years and worked in family case management for seven years before that.
-Nick specializes in working with family relationship issues, as well as adult survivors of family dysfunction and child abuse.
-He strives to help clients gain a sense of equanimity and compassion towards themselves so that they can more fully pursue a valued and meaningful life.
-He is licensed as a Professional/Mental Health Counselor in Oregon, Washington and Missouri.
+I have been practicing with adults, adolescents, children, and families as a Therapist since 2012 and worked in family case management for seven years before that.
+I specialize in working with family relationship issues, as well as adult survivors of family dysfunction and child abuse.
+I strive to help clients gain a sense of equanimity and compassion towards themselves so that they can fully pursue a valued and meaningful life.
+I welcome clients from all backgrounds, including race, ethnicity, sexuality, religion, and gender diversity.
+I am licensed as a Professional/Mental Health Counselor in Oregon, Washington, and Missouri.

 Bipolar Disorder , Depression, Grief/Death, OCD , Postpartum Depression , PTSD, Stress Management, Men's Issues, Sexual Issues, Terminal illness issues, Abuse, Anxiety/Fears/Phobia/Panic Attacks, Trauma, Latino Community, LGBTQ+, Military/veterans, Religious/Spiritual Issues, Transgender Issues, Cognitive Behavioral Therapy, Couples Therapy, Mindfulness, Anger Management